Heank16/tmp/api.md

 | String | `lastName` | 2 | 50 | Yes | Last name of the user. |
 | String | `email` | - | 100 | No | <u>Unique email address associated with the user.</u> |

-Example:
+**Example:**

-Let's say you want to update the firstName and email fields of a user:
+Let's say you want to update the firstName and email fields of a user.

 ```json
 {